|•Seine River Cruises »||• Moulin Rouge »|

 Les Jardins et Parcs et Bois de Paris.
 There's a reason the city seems so airy, so open, so green.
-Paris, 400 parks cover almost one quarter of the land, making it the greenest city in Europe.
+In Paris 400 parks cover almost one quarter of the land, making it the greenest city in Europe.

 Visit any other major city and we think you'll agree with us that it's the number of Paris parks and gardens that sets the city apart.

 Paris jardins and parcs are found in every arrondissement, all are free to the public, and many should be on your what to see in Paris list.